Scientific Research Permit for Marine Mammal and Protected Species Parts

 - Animals in foreign countries stranded alive or dead or that died during rehabilitation.

 - Animals killed incidental to legal commercial fishing operations.

 - Samples from other authorized persons or collections.

 - A detailed description of the planned research.

 - A current qualifications form (DOCX, 6 pages) for the Principal Investigator and each Co-Investigator.
 The QF must demonstrate that the qualifications and experience of the person matches their duties described in your application.
 Here is an example qualifications form (DOCX, 2 pages).

 How to Apply

 You should apply at least 6 months (preferably 8 months) prior to the desired start date of research.
-To expedite processing of your request, apply via APPS, our online application system, following the instructions to apply for an ESA or MMPA parts permit (15 pages, pdf).
-A Word version of the application instructions is also available (15 pages).
-Please note, if the instructions are not followed, the application will be returned to you.
+To expedite processing of your request, apply via APPS, our online application system, following these instructions (PDF, 17 pages).
+You can use this Word version of the instructions (DOCX, 17 pages) as a template.
+If we review your application and the instructions were not followed, your application will be returned to you.

 If you choose not to use APPS, you may send your completed application via:

 1315 East-West Highway, Room 13705